ktrips/RasAi/README.md

 if push the button once, detect label (--detect label),

-else if push the button twice, detect text (--detect text), and

-hold the button then check smile face (--detect face)
+else if hold the button then check smile face (--detect face)